 The need to be superficially calm and polite leads to the preponderance of discussion about the weather, a rare connective tissue of British society.3

-Of course this is – it must be – a modern convention, perhaps a relic of Victorian up-tightedness.
+Of course, this is—it must be—a modern convention, perhaps a relic of Victorian uptightness.
 I cannot fathom Henry VIII enduring long chats about the ailments of the sky as a pretext for social engagement.

-The core of How to Be A Brit is this: what we must remember as Britain was, at some point possibly recently, someone else’s dreaded future.
-And to decay you must have had risen to great heights.
-(And ‘in decay’ is a wonderful place to be).
+The core of How to Be a Brit is this: what we must remember is Britain was, at some point, possibly recently, someone else’s dreaded future.
+And to decay, you must have had risen to great heights.
+(And “in decay” is a wonderful place to be.)

-“There will always be an England… indeed, but what England is, to those the likes of Mikes (and the nostalgic memoirs of Laurie Lee, Penelope Lively, and Stephen Fry is not what it will be.
-This tension, this divide between the imagined past and imagined future, has become much more apparent in recent years and even fractious.4
+“There will always be an England… Indeed, but what England is, to the likes of Mikes (and the nostalgic memoirs of Laurie Lee, Penelope Lively, and Stephen Fry is not what it will be.
+This tension, this divide between the imagined past and the imagined future, has become much more apparent in recent years and even fractious.4

 Study these rules, and imitate the English.
 There can be only one result: if you don’t succeed in imitating them you become ridiculous; if you do, you become even more ridiculous.

-The paradoxical nature of any country is that the same heavy-set rules and customs that make a country what it is also initiate a wall between it and it’s most hopeful aliens.
+The paradoxical nature of any country is that the same heavy-set rules and customs that make a country what it is also initiate a wall between it and its most hopeful aliens.
 Is that cruelty?
 It can be.
 But isn’t necessarily.
-Like most things humans, it is utterly complex and susceptible to the best and worst things we are.
+Like most things human, it is utterly complex and susceptible to the best and worst things we are.